 list of known parasitoids (where known).

-now exist for a total of 1,006 species (36 species of beetles, 473 species of flies, 469 species of moths and 28 species of sawflies), although not all are miners.
+now exist for a total of 587 species, although not all are miners.
 These images are mainly sourced from Bladmineerders

 van Europa and British

-Leafminers, but include some originals taken by Brian Pitkin and others (see Acknowledgements).
+Leafminers, but include some originals taken by Brian Pitkin and many others (see Acknowledgements).

 Links, where they